theodi/synthetic-data-tutorial/README.md

 **What is it not for?**

 Non-programmers.
-Although I think this tutorial is still worth a browse to get some of the main ideas in what goes in to anonymising a dataset.
+Although we think this tutorial is still worth a browse to get some of the main ideas in what goes in to anonymising a dataset.
 However, if you're looking for info on how to create synthetic data using the latest and greatest deep learning techniques, this is not the tutorial for you.

 **Who are you?**